-FIGURE 10.-Reconstruction of the skeleton of Plectocretacicus clarae, based mostly on MCSNV 1374, 16.2 mm SL, acid prepared, but with details of the pectoral fin and adjacent region based on MCSNV 1374), details of the opercular bones, caudal skeleton, and vertebrae under the carapace based on USNM MCSNV 1375, 16.5 mm SL, acid prepared, and details of the haemal spines and epineurals under the carapace based on MCSNV 1375, 16.5 mm SL, and MCSNV 1376; same age and locality as the holotype.
+FIGURE 10.-Reconstruction of the skeleton of Plectocretacicus clarae, based mostly on MCSNV 1374, 16.2 mm SL, acid prepared, but with details of the pectoral fin and adjacent region based on MCSNV 1374), details of the opercular bones, caudal skeleton, and vertebrae under the carapace based on USNM MCSNV 1374), details of the opercular bones, caudal skeleton, and vertebrae under the carapace based on USNM MSIS1, acid prepared, and details of the haemal spines and epineurals under the carapace based on MCSNV 1375, 16.5 mm SL, acid prepared, and MCSNV 1376; same age and locality as the holotype.
 In order not to obscure internal features, the carapace is shown only in peripheral outline, without the suturing between the individual hexagonal scale plates and without the tubercles on the surface of the plates.